 BIDS Student & Faculty Involvement

-There are many JHU students, faculty, staff, and alumni actively involved with the OHDSI community on a day-to-day basis:
+There are many JHU students, faculty, staff, and alumni actively involved with the OHDSI community on a day-to-day basis.
+Dr. Paul Nagy serves on the OHDSI Steering Committee and chairs the Medical Imaging and Open Source Working Groups.

 - Katy Sadowski received the OHDSI Titan Award for Open-Source Development for her work on the Data Quality Dashboard.